 Export Error: External table is not in the expected format.

 The main reason behind this issue originates after the releasing of Access 2010 Service Pack 1.
-This prevent MS Access application from opening an existing Excel*.xlxs file having cell data more than 8224 bytes.
+This prevent MS Access application to open an already existing Excel*.xlxs file having cell data higher than 8224 bytes.

 Try the following manual methods to fix MS Access error importing excel file.